-1. Introduction
+1. INTRODUCTION

-Exercise-based cardiac rehabilitation has a central role in the management of patients with chronic heart failure (HF) aiming at improving functional capacity.1 The most common types of exercise training used for enhancement of functional capacity in cardiac rehabilitation are continuous aerobic exercise (CAE) and interval training (IT).
-Among patients with HF, exercise prescription is undoubtfully most challenging in patients with reduced ejection fraction (EF) (i.e. EF<40%), due to the higher risk of exercise-related cardiac events.2
+Exercise-based cardiac rehabilitation has a central role in the management of patients with chronic heart failure (HF) aiming to improve functional capacity.1 The most common types of exercise training used for enhancement of functional capacity in cardiac rehabilitation are continuous aerobic exercise (CAE) and interval training (IT).
+Among patients with HF, exercise prescription is undoubtfully most challenging in patients with reduced ejection fraction (EF) (ie, EF <40%) because of the higher risk of exercise-related cardiac events.2